lmj/lfarm/README.md

 `submit-task` notices that `add` was defined with `deftask` and converts it to a named lambda before submitting it to a server.

-`deftask*` is a variant of `deftask` which records the function body without defining the function.

 To define `add` remotely use `broadcast-task`, which executes a given task on all servers.